patternhelloworld/docker-blue-green-runner/README.md

 # This option should be used when upgrading the Runner.
 See the "Upgrade" section below.
 NGINX_RESTART=false

-# Setting this to 'true' is not recommended for normal operation as it results in prolonged downtime.
-CONSUL_RESTART=false

 # Specify the location of the .git folder for your project here to enable tracking through container labels.
 # To track, simply run `bash check-current_states.sh`.
 DOCKER_BUILD_SHA_INSERT_GIT_ROOT=